 1 TITLE II-IMPROVED SECURITY FOR MOTOR 2 VEHICLES AND MOTOR VEHICLE PARTS 3 SEC.
 201. Section 103 of the National Traffic and 4 Motor Vehicle Safety Act of 1966 (15 U.S.C.
-1392) is 5 amended by adding at the end the following new subsection: 6 "(j) Standards established by the Secretary under this 7 section shall include standards to reduce the theft of the 8 motor vehicle and its parts, taking into account- 9 "(1) the cost of implementing the standard and 10 the benefits attainable as a result of the implementa- 11 tion of the standard; 12 "(2) the effect of implementation of the standard 13 on the cost of automobile insurance; L4 "(3) savings in terms of consumer time and incon- L 5 venience; and L6 "(4) considerations of safety.". .7 SEC.
-202. (a) In exercising the authority given to the 8.
-Secretary of Transportation under section 103(j) of the Na- 9 tional Traffic and Motor Vehicle Safety Act of 1966 (15 0 U.S.C.
-1392), as added by section 201 of this Act, the Secre- 1 tary shall consult closely with the Attorney General, the In- 2 ternational Association of Chiefs of Police, the International 3 Association of Auto Theft Investigators, the National Auto- 4 mobile Theft Bureau, and other groups and individuals inter- 5 ested in or affected by the motor vehicle theft problem.
+1392) is 5 amended by adding at the end the following new subsection: 6 "(j) Standards established by the Secretary under this 7 section shall include standards to reduce the theft of the 8 motor vehicle and its parts, taking into account- 9 "(1) the cost of implementing the standard and 10 the benefits attainable as a result of the implementa- 11 tion of the standard; 12 "(2) the effect of implementation of the standard 13 on the cost of automobile insurance; 14 "(3) savings in terms of consumer time and incon- 15 venience; and 16 "(4) considerations of safety.".
+17 SEC.
+202. (a) In exercising the authority given to the 18 Secretary of Transportation under section 103(j) of the Na- 19 tional Traffic and Motor Vehicle Safety Act of 1966 (15 20 U.S.C.
+1392), as added by section 201 of this Act, the Secre- 21 tary shall consult closely with the Attorney General, the In- 22 ternational Association of Chiefs of Police, the International 23 Association of Auto Theft Investigators, the National Auto- 24 mobile Theft Bureau, and other groups and individuals inter- 25 ested in or affected by the motor vehicle theft problem.

-2 of this Act, the Secretary of Transportation shall issue pro- 3 posed notices of rulemaking covering the areas of unauthor- 4 ized starting of the motor vehicle and major component iden- 5 tification.
-6 (2) The proposed rule covering the prevention of the 7 unauthorized starting of the motor vehicle shall take into 3 8 consideration ongoing technological developments relating to 9 the utilization of the microelectronics in the motor vehicle, 10 automatic activation of the security system, and possible 11 elimination of the existing metallic mechanical key system 12 presently used to activate the motor vehicle.
-13 (3) The proposed rule relating to the theft of motor vehi- 14 cle parts shall take inte consideration ongoing technological 15 developments, including laser marking machines, to place 16 identification numbers on those major components which are 17 the primary target of the "chop shops".
-18 (4) After an appropriate comment period and the analy- 19 sis thereof, the Secretary of Transportation shall issue final 20 rules as soon as possible, but not later than twenty-four 21 months after the date of enactment of this Act.
-The initial 22 effective date of such final rules shall be as soon as practica- 23 ble but before the introduction of two model years or two 24 calendar years, whichever is shorter, following the issuance

-25 of any final rule.
+- 1 (b)(1) Within twelve months after the date of enactment - 2 of this Act, the Secretary of Transportation shall issue pro- - 3 posed notices of rulemaking covering the areas of unauthor- - 4 ized starting of the motor vehicle and major component iden- - 5 tification. - 6 (2) The proposed rule covering the prevention of the - 7 unauthorized starting of the motor vehicle shall take into - 8 consideration ongoing technological developments relating to - 9 the utilization of the microelectronics in the motor vehicle, - 10 automatic activation of the security system, and possible - 11 elimination of the existing metallic mechanical key system - 12 presently used to activate the motor vehicle. - 13 (3) The proposed rule relating to the theft of motor vehi- - 14 cle parts shall take into consideration ongoing technological - 15 developments, including laser marking machines, to place - 16 identification numbers on those major components which are - 17 the primary target of the "chop shops". - 18 (4) After an appropriate comment period and the analy- - 19 sis thereof, the Secretary of Transportation shall issue final - 20 rules as soon as possible, but not later than twenty-four - 21 months after the date of enactment of this Act.
+The initial - 22 effective date of such final rules shall be as soon as practica- - 23 ble but before the introduction of two model years or two - 24 calendar years, whichever is shorter, following the issuance - 25 of any final rule.
 Any final rule shall encourage and permit